Kirk Cousins joined the 500-yard club but couldn't top Norm Van Brocklin's 73-year-old record

 Old man Flacco

-Flacco has never had a rating higher than 93.6 in a season when he threw at least 50 passes but has had a late-career renaissance with Cleveland last season and now the Colts.
+Flacco has never had a rating higher than 93.6 in a season when he threw at least 50 passes, but has he had a late-career renaissance with Cleveland last season and now the Colts.

 AP NFL: https://apnews.com/hub/NFL